arenadata/adcm/README.md

 * go - golang part of application.
 There is a status server here now.
 * test
 * spec - specification in form of Sphinx RST
-* web - UI source
+* adcm-web - UI source

 # Build logic